These 10 middle-schoolers are inventing new ways to change the world

 Trains carry serious freight but aren’t really energy efficient.
 That could change in the future, though, thanks to a new design idea for powering them.
 Instead of relying on an electrical current or diesel, as trains in the U.S. do, this new concept would run a simplified air circuit alongside the tracks.
 It’d look kind of like the Hyperloop, but instead of blasting pods filled with passengers through this circuit, train operators would simply fire a projectile outfitted with a strong magnet along the route.
 The main idea: This magnet could be strong enough to pull a train along with it, therefore saving energy.

 The most impressive part: The inventor is just 13 years old.
-Her name is Caroline Crouchley, and she’s one of 10 finalists in the annual Young Scientist Challenge from 3M and school curriculum provider Discovery Education.
+Her name is Caroline Crouchley, and she’s one of 10 finalists in the annual 3M Young Scientist Challenge, organized in partnership with school curriculum provider Discovery Education.

 The Young Scientist Challenge is basically a next-level science fair with some entrepreneurial flare.
 The national competition for middle-school students invites kids to dream up innovations that can solve a global issue or improve lives.
 These are typically demonstrated with real experiments and physical or computer models that contestants share through a two-minute pitch video.
 As you can see below, Crouchley’s is very instructive.